-Keenetic router can operate not only in the 'Main Router' mode, but also in an additional preset mode, and as an Extender connect to the main router to expand an existing Wi-Fi network.
+Keenetic routers can operate in the main Router Mode and in an additional preset mode, where they connect to the Main Router to expand an existing Wi-Fi network.

-TIP: Help: The term 'Extender' refers to a Keenetic router in the universal mode 'Repeater + Access Point' added to a Wi-Fi system.
+TIP: Help: The term 'Extender' refers to a Keenetic router in the universal mode 'Repeater + Access Point' added to a Wi-Fi System.

-B — Wi-Fi adapter for wired devices
+B — Wi-Fi Adapter for wired devices

-C — Wi-Fi Repeater
+C — Wi-Fi Repeater/Extender Mode

-D — Wi-Fi access point
+D — Wi-Fi Access point/Extender Mode

-On the 'Change operating mode' page that appears, you can switch your router to one of the additional modes to use it to extend your existing wireless network or to connect non-Wi-Fi network devices to it.
+On the 'Change operating mode' page that appears, you can switch your router to one of the additional modes and use it to extend your existing wireless network or to connect non-Wi-Fi network devices to it.

 There are four operating modes in the router settings — the main mode and three additional modes:

-- Router (A) — basic mode;
+- Router (A) — main mode;

 - Adapter (B) — connect Ethernet devices to a Wi-Fi network;

-- Repeater (C) — Wi-Fi extension;
+- Repeater/Extender (C) — Wi-Fi extension;